Skip to main content

 College Choice & Reallocation

 30 colleges offer this subject.
-Not verified in audited sources of applicants submit an open application. around a third of successful applicants receive an offer from a college they did not specify of places come through the pool.
+Not verified in audited sources of applicants submit an open application.
+Around a third of successful applicants receive an offer from a college they did not specify of places come through the pool.

 Open applications are allocated to colleges with fewer applications.